Frichetten/plagiarism-examples/hacktricks-cloud/README.md

 Original: Certified Azure Red Team Professional (CARTP) Exam by Altered Security.

 Example of commands in HackTricks which leak information for the CARTP exam.
+In this example, the HackTricks enumeration commands for Blob Storage leaks the name of a container within the CARTP.

 HackTricks: